benjGam/Response-Normalizer/README.md

     Using this decorator means "Message pattern for this route is this", it also takes injectable identifiers (`::subjectModuleName`, ...)
     </details>
-- `ExternalService(type)`: This decorator has to be applied on top of handler declaration, and has to be used when your logic is in another module.
+- `ExternalService(type)`: This decorator has to be applied above handler declaration, and has to be used when your logic is in another module.
     <details>
     <summary>Code</summary>